Parent Information

 It’s about acquiring the practical skills to cycle safely and with confidence on today’s roads.

 For children to participate in school Bikeability training, they must have basic riding skills (without stabilisers).
 Free individual training may also be available for you and your child in your area and is a great way to get your child riding prior to the course commencing, so they can then participate.
-Check the Cycle Confident website at www.cycleconfident.com for details on our individual and family group training.
+Check the details and eligibility on our website for individual and family group training.

 There are three Bikeability levels.

-Level 1 is designed to give your child control over his / her bike and takes place in groups in a space away from traffic such as a playground or closed car park.
+Level 1 is designed to give your child control over their bike and takes place in groups in a space away from traffic such as a playground or closed car park.

 Level 2 will ensure your child is prepared for short journeys such as cycling to school.
-Training takes place in small groups on quiet, local streets, giving trainees a real cycling experience.
+Training takes place in small groups on quiet, local streets, giving the riders a real cycling experience.

 Level 3 (not offered in primary schools) is recommended for older children and adults.
-Trainees are equipped with skills needed for more challenging roads and traffic situations.
-Training is delivered one-to-one or in groups of up to 3 so can be tailored to a trainee’s individual needs.
+Riders are equipped with skills needed for more challenging roads and traffic situations.
+Training is delivered one-to-one or in groups of up to 3 so can be tailored to the riders' individual needs.
 Route planning is also covered, making this ideal for getting advice on and then practicing a school or work commute.

 What does my child need to take part in Bikeability?